 We are also knowledgeable on the topic of alternative punishments.
 First-time offenders in drug possession cases may be able to get a section MCL 333.7411 referral, where the charges are dismissed after the individual completes probation.

-We have more than 20 years of experience defending clients against all types of drug crimes charges in Farmington Hills and the Oakland County area, including:
+We have more than 25 years of experience defending clients against all types of drug crimes charges throughout metro-Detroit including Birmingham and the Oakland County area, including:

 - Drug possession

 - Minor in possession of drugs

 - Possession with intent to sell or deliver

 - Manufacturing or cultivation